awsdocs/amazon-elasticache-docs/doc_source/redis/FaultTolerance.md

 Any time you lose a node you can experience a performance degradation since read operations are now shared by fewer nodes\.
 This performance degradation will continue until the nodes are replaced\.
 Because your data is not partitioned across Redis nodes, you risk some data loss only when the primary node is lost\.

-For information on specifying the Availability Zones for Redis nodes, see [Creating a Cluster Mode Disabled Cluster \(Console\)](Clusters.Create.CON.Redis.md)\.
+For information on specifying the Availability Zones for Redis nodes, see [Creating a cluster\-mode disabled cluster \(Console\)](Clusters.Create.CON.Redis.md)\.

-For more information on regions and Availability Zones, see [Choosing Regions and Availability Zones](RegionsAndAZs.md)\.
+For more information on regions and Availability Zones, see [Choosing regions and availability zones](RegionsAndAZs.md)\.

 ## Recommendations<a name="FaultTolerance.Recommendations"></a>